 Right now they are working out what to grow: food for themselves and their families, vegetables for sale and income generation, or medicinal herbs.
 A small grant scheme will give other alumni the chance to realize a project — from starting a CSA scheme to renting a venue for running a workshop.

-Peter Varas, another BAFT alumni, is now a MESA apprentice.
-He came to California from Boston, where he grew up in a violent, gang-ridden neighborhood.
+Peter Varas, another BAFT alumni, is now a MESA alumni educator.
+He came to California from Nashua, Mass., where he grew up in a rough environment.
 Varas knows about food and cultural heritage: His mother is from Puerto Rico and her rice and beans are part of every meal.
 His father is from Chile and loves meat.
 But for Varas, fast food and meals from convenience stores became a staple while he worked two jobs to get himself through community college.
-He now does field trials for a UC Berkeley urban ecology project.
+He now does field trials for a UC Berkeley urban agroecology project.
 When we talked in the middle of August, he was one of the educators at an urban youth summer camp in East Oakland.
-With the help of short videos by eco hip-hop artist DJ Cavem, he gets even 12-to-14-year-olds thinking about food, health and food justice.
+With the help of music by eco hip-hop artist DJ Cavem, he gets even 12-to-14-year-olds thinking about food, health and food justice.
 The BAFT was a stepping stone for much of what Varas does now and wants to do in the future.
 And Rogé makes another important point: BAFT is partly funded by the USDA’s Beginning Farmers and Ranchers scheme, and that is a huge step: Because social justice issues are an integral part of the course, they have become a recognized and established topic in mainstream farmer training.